 Apart from being picturesque, Marigot bay is an ideal place for everyone visiting the island on the private yachts.

-Drive 35 minutes south of busy Marigot Bay and you will hit the secluded Anse Cochon, nestled along the cliff side.
-The 200 metres long remote, jungle-backed silver sand with the serene waters is an ideal getaway for some rest and relaxation.
-Anse Cochon with its tropical setting, shallow reef and one adults-only hotel is the perfect place to escape more crowded beaches.
+Drive 35 minutes south of busy Marigot Bay, and you will hit the secluded Anse Cochon, nestled along the cliffside.
+The 200 meters long remote, jungle-backed silver sand with the serene waters is an ideal getaway for some rest and relaxation.
+Anse Cochon, with its tropical setting, shallow reef, and one adults-only hotel, is the perfect place to escape more crowded beaches.

 GOOD TO KNOW:

-Water sport equipment (including kayaks and snorkelling gear) may be rented from the Ti Kaye resort, even if you are not staying at the resort.
+Water sports equipment (including kayaks and snorkeling gear) may be rented from the Ti Kaye resort, even if you are not staying at the resort.

 How to Access Anse Cochon beach

-To access Anse Cochon from Castries, drive through village of Anse La Raye and carry on passing the Brigand Hill Estate until spot Ti Kaye Resort & Spa sign in front of you in a 180 degree bend.
-Go straight, pass the sign and follow the road which will lead you down to the resort.
-However, to entry the beach, you will need to pay $10 USD per person at the hotel reception which can be redeemed against the food and drinks in the beach restaurant.
+To access Anse Cochon from Castries, drive through the village of Anse La Raye and carry on passing the Brigand Hill Estate until spot Ti Kaye Resort & Spa sign in front of you in a 180-degree bend.
+Go straight, pass the sign, and follow the road, which will lead you down to the resort.
+However, to enter the beach, you will need to pay USD 10 per person at the hotel reception, which can be redeemed against the food and drinks in the beach restaurant.

-With abundant natural beauty and spectacular views, Anse Chastanet beach, is by all means of one Saint Lucia`s most picturesque beaches.
-A natural curving bay fringed by palm trees just north of town of Soufriere is an ideal getaway for honeymooners and those looking for a relaxing escape.
-For snorkelling and diving enthusiasts, easily accessible Anse Chastanet coral reef is in a great condition.
+With abundant natural beauty and spectacular views, Anse Chastanet beach is by all means of one Saint Lucia`s most picturesque beaches.
+A natural curving bay fringed by palm trees just north of the town of Soufriere is an ideal getaway for honeymooners and those looking for a relaxing escape.
+For snorkeling and diving enthusiasts, easily accessible Anse Chastanet coral reef is in an excellent condition.

-Anse Chastanet in St Lucia is also known for excellent snorkeling right off shore and also, excellent scuba diving.
+Anse Chastanet in St Lucia is known for excellent snorkeling right offshore and also, excellent scuba diving.

-TIP: Crystal clear waters of Anse Chastanet with rich sea life can get busy with the cruise ship tours coming on catamarans.
-Therefore, for a calmer experience, we advise to visit the beach in the morning (before 11 am) or in the late afternoon (after 4pm).
+TIP: Crystal clear waters of Anse Chastanet with abundant sea life can get busy with the cruise ship tours coming on catamarans.
+Therefore, for a calmer experience, visit the beach in the morning (before 11 am).
+Alternatively, in the late afternoon (after 4 pm).

 GOOD TO KNOW:

-Despite the presence of one of the most romantic hotel in St Lucia, Anse Chastanet can be accessible to non-resort guest.
-A very steep 10 minute drive on an unpaved road from the village of Soufriere will bring you to the guest parking to the left.
+Despite the presence of one of the most romantic hotels in St Lucia, Anse Chastanet can be accessible to non-resort guests.
+A very steep 10-minute drive on an unpaved road from the village of Soufriere will bring you to the guest parking to the left.

-Seeking a more remote postcard perfect beach with crystal clear blue waters?
-Make your way towards the north end of Anse Chastanet and follow the costal path below the cliffs.
-Anse Mamin with golden soft sand, surrounded by trees and lush vegetation is one of Saint Lucia`s well-kept secrets.
-The clear sparkling waters great for snorkelling right off shore make it a good place for families with children.
+Seeking a more remote postcard-perfect beach with crystal clear blue waters?
+Make your way towards the north end of Anse Chastanet and follow the coastal path below the cliffs.
+Anse Mamin with soft golden sand, surrounded by trees and lush vegetation, is one of Saint Lucia`s well-kept secrets.
+The clear sparkling waters great for snorkeling right offshore make it a good place for families with children.